• Skip to primary navigation

 • Stir in garlic and cook for 3 more seconds.
 Add bacon back into the skillet.

-• Pour over wine, bring to a boil and cook until reduced by half, scrapping the browned bits off the bottom of the skillet, about 5-7 minutes.
+• Pour in the wine, bring to a boil and cook until reduced by half, scrapping the browned bits off the bottom of the skillet, about 5-7 minutes.

 Add half and half, thyme, ¼ teaspoon salt and pepper, bring it to simmer and remove from the heat.